TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/62 - 1 John/1 John 3/1 John 3.11.md

 ---

-For this is the message which ye heard from the beginning, that we should love one another:
+For this is the message which you heard from the beginning, that we should love one another;